mrash/fwknop/README.md

    interfere with any existing iptables policy that may already be loaded on the system.
- * Supports inbound NAT connections for authenticated SPA communications (iptables firewalls only for now).This means that fwknop can be configured to create DNAT rules so that you can reach a service (such as SSH) running on an internal system on an RFC 1918 IP address from the open Internet.
+ * Supports inbound NAT connections for authenticated SPA communications (iptables firewalls only for now).
+This means fwknop can be configured to create DNAT rules so that you can reach a service (such as SSH) running on an internal system on an RFC 1918 IP address from the open Internet.
 SNAT rules are also supported which essentially turns fwknopd into a [SPA-authenticating gateway](https://www.cipherdyne.org/blog/2015/04/nat-and-single-packet-authorization.html)